alexlafroscia/alexlafroscia.com/posts/tech/2025/making-a-custom-obsidian-bases-view/index.md

         });
     }

-    // `onDataUpdated` is called automatically by Obsidian when the `data` property changes onDataUpdated(): void {
+    onDataUpdated(): void {
-        // Calling `refetchEvents` on the calendar instance tells FullCalendar to call the `events`
-        // function again, which regenerates the list of events from our `data` property this.calendar.refetchEvents();
-        // Calling `render` tells the FullCalendar UI to update after it finishes refetching this.calendar.render();
+        this.calendar.refetchEvents();
+        this.calendar.render();
     }

-    /**
-     * The `unload` method is common to all Obsidian view plugins, not just those related to Bases; we
-     * can use this to clean up anything that we created by the view (like the calendar instance) */ unload(): void {
+    unload(): void {
         this.calendar.destroy();
     }
 }
 ```

-Adding this `eventClick` handler to our FullCalendar instance is all we need to allow notes to be opened from the calendar!
+Adding this `eventClick` handler (`6`) to our FullCalendar instance is all we need to allow notes to be opened from the calendar!
 The `id` property of each event, which we defined based on the full path of each rendered file, can be reused with Obsidian's plugin API for opening a note to handle the behavior we'd expect to see.

 ![Clicking on a calendar event to open the associated note](./event-interactivity.gif)